 The student should choose an adviser from the faculty and work in cooperation with that professor.
-The thesis proposal should be submitted by December 15th of the student's second year of studies in the program, and the final draft should be submitted no later than April 15th of the second year of studies.
-The thesis should conform to the formatting guidelines as set forth in the student manual and contain no less than 30 pages of text (from its introduction to conclusion), excluding the table of contents, bibliography and supplementary material.
+The thesis should conform to the formatting guidelines as set forth in the student manual and contain at least 30 pages (50.000-60.000 characters, including spaces) of text (from its introduction to conclusion), excluding the table of contents, bibliography and supplementary material.
+The title and the advisor of the thesis should be chosen by November 30 of the student's second year of studies in the program.
+The deadline for the submission of the full-draft of the thesis is March 30 and of the final text April 30.